 Jake later meets Trudy Chacon (Michelle Rodriguez), a retired Marine pilot with whom he'll spend several weeks getting used to his avatar and exploring Pandora.
 Jake will serve as the door gunner on her crew.

-Jake reunites with Col. Quaritch, who is lifting weights.
+Jake meets with Col. Quaritch, who is lifting weights.
 The Colonel tells Jake he's looked up his service record and was impressed with what he accomplished on some of his tours, including one in Venezuela.
 The Colonel warns Jake about the dangers awaiting him on Pandora.
-He also states his belief that the Avatar Program is a joke but that it offers an opportunity for a unique reconnaissance mission: If Jake can find out and tell the Colonel what he wants to know about the natives (how to persuade them to move away from the unobtainium ore deposits and how to hit them hard if they won't), the Colonel will see to it that Jake gets the surgery he needs to regain use of his legs.
-Because, the Colonel says, he takes care of his own.
+He also states his belief that the Avatar Program is a joke but that it offers an opportunity for a unique reconnaissance mission: If Jake can find out and tell the Colonel what he wants to know about the natives (how to persuade them to move away from the unobtanium ore deposits and how to hit them hard if they won't), the Colonel will see to it that Jake gets the surgery he needs to regain use of his legs.
 The Colonel climbs into an AMP suit -- a bipedal exoskeleton used for missions on Pandora -- and moves off.

 Relinked with his avatar, Jake flies over Pandora's surface in Trudy's gunship, along with Grace, Norm, and others.
 The team lands in a forest, where Grace and Norm begin to take samples of the flora and make measurements.
 Jake is distracted by his surroundings and wanders into a field of helicoradian flowers, which are quite tall and shrink at Jake's touch.
-Trouble arrives when a titanothere -- a heavily-armored dinosaur-like creature -- confronts Jake.
+Trouble arrives when a titanothere -- a heavily-armored, hammerheaded creature -- confronts Jake.
 Grace orders him to stand his ground and not shoot, or else the animal will get angry and charge.
 His armor is too thick for guns to have any effect anyway.
-Jake successfully holds his ground, but only because a larger creature, a thanator, has approached him from behind and has caused the titanotheres to retreat.
+Jake successfully holds his ground, but only because another beast, a panther-like thanator, has approached him from behind and has caused the titanotheres to retreat and surround their young.
 The thanator then turns to Jake.
 Grace tells him to run, and he's pursued by the thanator in a chase that separates Jake from his crew.
 He loses his gun and is downed by the animal, but frees himself by releasing his backpack.
-Ultimately, the chase leads to a waterfall, where Jake jumps to safety, leaving the thanator alone above him.
+Ultimately, the chase leads to a waterfall, where Jake jumps to safety, leaving the thanator roaring above him.

 Jake's crew searches for him but Trudy says they'll have to return to base since night ops are not allowed.
 Grace says he won't last the night.